 My current research interests are focused on computer vision, pattern recognition and machine learning mainly for image and video analysis and understanding.

-Object recognition and scene reconstruction (also from multisensory data) are issues I am interested in, so as methodologies integrating computer vision and computer graphics.
-Human-Computer Interaction issues, especially concerning intelligent multimodal interfaces, have been also addressed in my lab.
+Object recognition and scene reconstruction (also from multisensory data) are also issues I am interested in, in order to design and develop robust computer vision system working in real applications.
+I also worked a bit in the past on Human-Computer Interaction, especially concerning intelligent multimodal interfaces.

-Clearly, my research is oriented towards real-world applications, like video surveillance, biomedical imaging, quality control and industrial automation in general.
+Clearly, my research is oriented towards real-world applications, like video surveillance and biomedical image analysis in primis, but also more classical topics like quality control and industrial automation in general.